FATMAP difficulty grade

 If you're feeling uncertain about your ability to complete the loop, it's a good idea to turn around at Lost Lake and return to the trailhead the way you came.

 The full loop still has a ton of challenges to throw at you!
-If you choose to carry on, you'll soon be rewarded with the rowdy descent down the Primrose Trail.
+If you choose to carry on, you'll soon be faced with a steep descent down the Primrose Trail.

 Most of the trail follows an old mining road and is steep, eroded, and filled with technical obstacles.

-The rest of the ride traverses much lower elevations than the Lost Lake trail, meaning that you'll be spending a lot of time pedaling through the rainforest.
+The rest of the route traverses much lower elevations than the Lost Lake trail, meaning that you'll be spending a lot of time hiking through the rainforest.

-There aren't many major climbs to tackle, but you'll have to power up a series of short, steep grunts and rip back down again.
+There aren't many major climbs to tackle, but you'll have to power up a series of short, steep grunts.
 When you reach the Seward Highway, take a left along the highway and look for the Bear Lake INHT section picking up on the right in roughly 3/4 of a mile.
 The Bear Lake trail is yet another INHT segment that measures 7.5 miles one-way.

 This section of trail also travels beneath the dense canopy and features some steep hills.